AhmedTariq7/DoorSecuritySystem/README.md

 The LCD displays "Enter Password".
 Enter a 4-digit password using the keypad.
 Each digit is displayed briefly, then replaced with a dot for security.
-Press the confirmation button (PORTB PIN0) to submit the password.

 Authentication: